hot-dogs/whots16-data-report/docs/source/5_section.md

 Given that the most in-depth instruments on the mooring are less likely to be affected by biofouling and consequent sudden conductivity drift, the deep instruments served as an excellent reference to find any possible malfunction in the shallower ones.
-Therefore the most profound instruments’ conductivity was corrected first, and the correction was continued sequentially upwards toward the shallower ones.
+Therefore the conductivity from the deepest instruments was corrected first, and the correction was continued sequentially upwards toward the shallower ones.